-Lack of competence in procurement management and unethical practice: Competitive bidding on construction projects involves decision-making under uncertainty due to the unpredictable nature of the competitive business environment.
-Each bid is determined by a number of factors, including the estimated direct job cost (labor costs, material costs, equipment costs, wages, and any subcontract attributable to direct work); the mark-up or return cost (overhead costs and profit); and the bid amount.
-However, the larger the mark-up, the less likely to get selected, and the lower the mark-up, the more likely to go bankrupt.
-As competition among competing bidders for construction projects is high and the chance of winning the bid is low, SMCs prefer bidding with a minimal profit margin to get the work, putting them in danger of bankruptcy.
+Competitive bidding on construction projects involves decision-making under uncertainty due to the unpredictable nature of the competitive business environment.
+Each bid is determined by several factors, including the estimated direct job cost (i.e., labour costs, material costs, equipment costs, wages and any subcontract attributable to direct work), markup or returned cost (i.e., overhead costs and profit) and the bid amount.
+However, the larger the markup, the less likely it is to get selected and the lower the markup, the more likely to go bankrupt.
+Competition among competing bidders for construction projects was high and the chance of winning the bid was low.
+SMCs preferred bidding with a minimal profit margin to get the work, putting them in danger of bankruptcy.
 Other essential variables under this factor were reviling BOQ pricing in secret and unethical favours.
-The industry's quality, faith, and confidence have all suffered due to the unethical actions.
-These practices could be discouraged and minimized by avoiding conflicts of interest, strict monitoring, and proper supervision among the stakeholders in the CI.
+The industry's quality, faith and confidence suffered due to the unethical actions.
+These practices could be discouraged and minimised by avoiding conflicts of interest, strict monitoring and proper supervision among the stakeholders in the CI.